INTERNAL

 in threads of certain lead and diameter combinations, Vogel's

-equation calls for increased gaging pressure to seat the wires--as
+equation calls for increased gauging pressure to seat the wires; as

 of wire and thread.

-Replacing the wires with balls as we have done eliminates
+Replacing the wires with balls as MTG Inc has done eliminates

 seating problems by making spheres rather than cylinders the

 method of contact.
-Gaging pressure need be only about 1 oz.,
+Gaging pressure need be only about 1 ounce (0.03kg),

 or enough to satisfy the inspector that contact pressure is